GollumGPT/The-Fellowship-of-the-Code-2026/chapters/chapter-4-when-things-react.md

-# The Red Book of Westmarch - Chapter X: Title
+# The Red Book of Westmarch - Chapter IV: Application Logic & State

-*`LOTR Quote relevant to the assignment or artifact` `"..." - Character`*
+*> "The Grey Pilgrim had said that there was hope, but only a fool's hope.
+Yet, even a fool's hope can guide the hand when the shadows lengthen." — *The Chronicles of the Companions*

 **Table of Contents**